zeltox/Git-IntelliJ-Go/Readme.md

 So now IntelliJ will inherit the SSH_AUTH_SOCK and SSH_AGENT_PID environment variables set by start-ssh-agent.

 ## Opening Windows Command Line
-Double clicking on "Open Windows Command Line.cmd" will execute start-ssh-agent and then opens a Windows Command Line.
+Double clicking on "Open CMD.cmd" will execute start-ssh-agent and then opens a Windows Command Line.
 Now Windows Command Line will have the same SSH_AUTH_SOCK and SSH_AGENT_PID environment variables as IntelliJ.
 Make sure that your current directory is the project directory for the Git commands to work in the Windows Command Line.